rcos/rcos-handbook/docs/community/bylaws.md

 ### Short Version
 Consequences may include:
-- Verbal, Slack, or written warnings
+- Verbal, Mattermost, or written warnings
 - Requests to edit or delete project material
 - Removal from sessions
 - Grade penalties